ispeters/async_scope/asyncscope.md

     -> @@_nest-sender_@@<remove_cvref_t<Sender>>;
 ```

-Attempts to associate the given sender with the given scope token's scope.
-On success, the return value is an
-"associated sender" with the same behaviour and possible completions as the input sender.
-On failure, `nest()` either
-returns an "unassociated sender" or throws.
+When successful, `nest()` creates an association with the given token's scope and returns an "associated" sender that
+behaves the same as its input sender, with the following additional effects:

+- the association ends when the returned sender is destroyed or, if it is connected, when the resulting operation state
+  is destroyed; and
+- whatever effects are added by the token's `wrap()` method.

+When unsuccessful, `nest()` will either return an "unassociated" sender or it will allow any thrown exceptions to escape.

 When `nest()` returns an associated sender: